Interview

 are.
 Everybody has heard what these programs can do, now it's time to

 hear what the human can do through these programs.
-And this is where the
+And this is where

 work comes in.
-The time you have to put in if you really love something.
+The time you have to put in if you really love

-I think you'll see a big shift in these next few years once the cat is out
+I think you'll see a big shift in these next few years once the cat is

 of the bag on how these things work.
 Right now it's just fashion, it's